ton-connect/kit-android/README.md

 ## Bridge Overview

 - JavaScript exposes `window.walletkitBridge` with `init`, `addWalletFromMnemonic`, `getWallets`, `getWalletState`, `handleTonConnectUrl`, and approval helpers.
 Events (`connectRequest`, `transactionRequest`, etc.) stream through `walletkitBridge.onEvent` and `WalletKitNative.postMessage`.
-- The Android `walletkit-bridge` module hosts a dedicated `WebView`, wires `window.__walletkitCall`, and converts responses into Kotlin coroutines.
-It mirrors MyTonWallet’s `JSWebViewBridge` pattern.
+- The Android `walletkit-bridge` module now ships two engines: `WebViewWalletKitEngine` (existing WebView host) and `QuickJsWalletKitEngine` (embedded QuickJS runtime with native fetch/timer polyfills).
+Both share the same coroutine-based API surface.
 - The `storage` module is a placeholder for secure persistence.
 For PoC we use an in-memory implementation; swap in EncryptedSharedPreferences / Keystore for MVP.

 ## Demo App (Compose)